mb21/panwriter/README.md

 There are two exceptions to the rule that the key in the `output` YAML is the file extension:

 1. When exporting to a `.tex` file, the key should be named `latex`.
-2. When exporting to a `.pdf` file, the key for Panwriter to look up in the `output` YAML can be specified with the `pdf-format` key (see example above).
+2. When exporting to a `.pdf` file, the key for PanWriter to look up in the `output` YAML can be specified with the `pdf-format` key (see example above).
 Default is also `latex`, but you can also use `context`, `html`, `ms`, `beamer`, `revealjs`, etc.  In fact, you could set it to anything, if you had a corresponding key in the `output` YAML with a `to:` field.
 See also [Creating a PDF with pandoc](http://pandoc.org/MANUAL.html#creating-a-pdf).

 ### Default CSS and YAML

-Panwriter will look for `~/.panwriter/default.css` to load CSS for the preview.
+PanWriter will look for `~/.panwriter/default.css` to load CSS for the preview.
 If that file is not found, it will use sensible defaults.

-If you put some YAML in `~/.panwriter/default.yaml`, Panwriter will merge this with the YAML in your input file (to determine the commandline arguments to call pandoc with) and add the `--metadata-file` option.
+If you put some YAML in `~/.panwriter/default.yaml`, PanWriter will merge this with the YAML in your input file (to determine the commandline arguments to call pandoc with) and add the `--metadata-file` option.
 The YAML should be in the same format as above.

 ### Document types / themes

 You can e.g. put `type: letter` in the YAML of your input document.
-In that case, Panwriter will look for `~/.panwriter/letter.yaml` and `~/.panwriter/letter.css` instead of `default.yaml` and `default.css`.
+In that case, PanWriter will look for `~/.panwriter/letter.yaml` and `~/.panwriter/letter.css` instead of `default.yaml` and `default.css`.

 ### Markdown syntax